Updated: Apr 12

 Thus, when workers obtain degrees and specialized skills, they change both (a) the supply of workers with those particular skills and (b) the demand for workers with those skills.
 Suddenly, compared to their workers’ collective, they can demand more money.

 Some workers may make a bit more by working harder, but the business is always asking whether it can pay someone less and make more money.
-No matter how hard she works, a hardware store retail clerk will never make more than an architect.
-As long as the hardware store can replace her with someone with similar skills and pay her less, the hardware store has no incentive to raise wages.
+No matter how hard she works, a gas station clerk will never make more than a reasonably employed architect.
+As long as the hardware store can replace her with someone with similar skills and pay her less, the gas station has no incentive to raise wages.

 Changing workers’ collectives demonstrates why education makes workers richer.
 Competition and capitalism pushes down on wages when supply exceeds demand.
-This explains why high schoolers can make so much more money by going to college, and why people with advanced degrees earn even more money.
+This explains why high school graduates can make so much more money by going to college, and why people with advanced degrees earn even more.